jBarichivich/jbarichivich.github.io/index.md

 **Global climate and extremes**

 One of my primary research activities is on advancing our understanding of processes driving global climate anomalies (climate dynamics) and their feedbacks with the functioning of terrestrial ecosystems (global ecology).
-I a recent work I uncovered the climate mechanism driving the observed intensification of the hydrological cycle of the Amazon basin.
+I a recent work I uncovered the climate mechanism (intensification of tropical cicrculation) driving the observed intensification of the hydrological cycle of the Amazon basin.
-Contrary to the prevailing view on catastrophic drought in the basin, my research showed that flooding was the hydrological feature that has changed most in recent decades, with a 5-fold increase in severe flood frequency since 1960 because of the intensification of the global Walker circulation.
+Contrary to the prevailing view on catastrophic drought in the basin, my research showed that flooding was the hydrological feature that has changed most in recent decades.
+The frequency of severe floods has increased 5-fold since 1960 because of the intensification of the global Walker circulation.

 <img src="images/cartoon_walker_v4_BBC_vEN_agulhas.png?raw=true"/>